 The benefits of collaboration in building creativity in your photography

-The Victorian Goth idea came about from a chance meeting in the most unusual of circumstances.
+The creative Gothic styled shoot idea came about from a chance meeting in the most unusual of circumstances.
 You would not normally expect such an encounter from the dull atmosphere of a local business exhibition.
 It is true though!
 I met Victoria whilst exhibiting at ‘Woking means Business’.
 I had been thinking of a new creative project and this was a dream come true.

 Victoria was introduced as someone who was just starting out in business looking for advice on local networking opportunities.
 Of course my eyes lit up when I asked Victoria what business she was starting and she replied that she was a personal stylist.
 This was just the person I needed to enhance the team of creatives I was building.
 I swiftly introduced her to one of my networking groups which she promptly joined.

 A meeting was arranged where we could discuss collaboration.
 It was an interesting meeting where we found we had lots of mutual interests.
 This is where Victoria revealed that she was a Goth in a former life.
 I then introduced the idea of the Gothic styled shoot to which she replied, “Yes, a million times Yes!!”.

 The wheels were set in motion and Victoria was introduced to my model Lora and make up artist, another Viktoria.
 The next step was to create a Pinterest board where we could share ideas.
 This provided a basis for our plans and was somewhere where everybody could reference progress.
 Lots of ideas soon appeared relating to styles, fashion and make up.